mberth/journal-club/README.md

 # journal-club
-Material for teh ML journal club
+Material for the ML journal club